10 Content Marketing Mistakes and How to Fix Them

 If it’s for a general audience, don’t include a hard sales pitch.
 That will only serve to make your content seem spammy and turn viewers away.
 But you also need to know when to include a pitch like this.
 And how to craft content that aids in turning passive viewers into active buyers.

 There are valid reasons to split content into multiple pages.
 If your article is lengthy or has distinct sections, this can be helpful to your reader.
 But splitting your content up into pages that aren’t useful to the reader, makes it look and feel like clickbait.
 This is another great way to get someone to click away from your site.

 We’ve all seen this before.
 There’s an article with an interesting headline that makes you click on it.
 It then ends up being a gallery slideshow that loads images on one page than content about the image on another.
-This will not only make your content look spammy, but it will impact user experience in a negative way.
+This will not only make your content look spammy, but it will negatively impact user experience.

 Users understand that this is to increase your advertising returns on a piece of content.
 And this reflects poorly on you.

 Sites also use excessive pagination to drive down their bounce rates by forcing the user to interact with the page.
 This is a deceptive practice and will wind up hurting you.
 Google is smart enough to understand that a lower bounce rate does not necessarily equal better user experience.